 - Obtaining a student visa

-To obtain a student visa the interested party must go personally to the closest Chilean consulate.
-He/she will be asked for the following original documents (the requirements depend on the country of residence):
+For more information about how to obtain a student visa the interested party must go personally to the closest Chilean consulate or visit the website.

 - Obtaining an Identity Card for foreigners